raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/spot_fleet.md

     }
     ```

-## Monitoring Your Spot Fleet
+#### View the details of the Spot Fleet

-The Spot Fleet launches Spot Instances when your maximum price exceeds
-the Spot price and capacity is available.
-The Spot Instances run until
-they are interrupted or you terminate them.
+The Spot Fleet launches Spot Instances when your maximum price exceeds the Spot price and capacity is available.
+The Spot Instances run until they are interrupted or you terminate them.

-To view the spot fleet details:
+**To view the spot fleet details using the command line, run the following**

 ```bash
 $ aws ec2 describe-spot-fleet-requests --spot-fleet-request-ids sfr-b5988c3c-e5a3-4648-ac71-88eaf0f4c11e
 ```

+**To view the spot fleet request in the console**

+You can see your Spot Fleet information in the [Spot console](https://console.aws.amazon.com/ec2spot).